The Cardinalities of Intervals of Equational Theories and Logics: Introduction

 In this paper, we apply descriptive set theory via coding to address the aforementioned three questions.
 The coding method aligns with the standard technique of G\"odel numbers in computability theory.
 The idea behind the proofs is to effectively code equations (resp. formulas) by natural numbers, so that varieties (resp. logics) correspond to subsets of $\omega$, which in turn are identified with elements of the Cantor space $2^\omega$, namely, real numbers.
 Thus, instead of varieties or logics, we can count the corresponding sets of reals.
 That descriptive set theory applies in this context is no surprise, as it is exactly the theory of sets of reals.
 In descriptive set theory, sets of reals are classified in several hierarchies in terms of their ``complexity'' (see \Cref{Sec 2}), and their properties are studied with respect to their complexity.
 The main result that we rely on in this paper is that Borel sets have cardinality either $\leq \aleph_0$ or $2^{\aleph_0}$.

 Therefore, all we have to do is verify that the sets of reals corresponding to the sets of equational theories and logics in question are Borel.
 Specifically, we show that an interval of equational theories in a countable language corresponds to a $\bm{\Pi}^0_1$ set, and the fmp span of a modal logic to a $\bm{\Pi}^0_2$ set.
 This implies that their cardinality is either $\leq \aleph_0$ or $\conti$, provably in ZFC, answering the open questions by Jackson and Lee \cite[Question 6.4 (ii)]{jacksonMonoidVarietiesExtreme2018} and by Bezhanishvili et al.~\cite[Section 8 (1)]{bezhanishvili2023degreesfinitemodelproperty} in the positive.
 On the other hand, we also point out that it follows from \cite{jezekEquationalTheoriesSemilattices1990} that there is an equational theory such that its extensions form a continuum chain, which thus admits no independent system.
-This example provides a negative solution to \cite[Question 6.4 (i)]{jacksonMonoidVarietiesExtreme2018}.
+This example provides a negative solution to \cite[Question 6.4 (i)]{jacksonMonoidVarietiesExtreme2018} in its stated generality, although it does not settle the question for monoids.
 Moreover, it implies that the cardinality result of intervals of equational theories cannot be shown by constructing independent systems, which explains why we need to employ the toolkit of descriptive set theory.
 We also observe that even though the definition of pretabularity is more involved and contains a universal quantification over logics, a more sophisticated characterization shows that the corresponding sets of reals are $\bm{\Pi}^0_2$.
 This yields a similar cardinality result and completes the cardinality characterization of pretabular tense logics in \cite{chen2025pretabulartenselogicss4t}.

 The paper is organized as follows. \Cref{Sec 2} recalls preliminaries on descriptive set theory, universal algebra, and modal logic.
 The main results are proved in \Cref{Sec 3}. \Cref{Sec 4} concludes the paper with open questions.